 Frequently Asked Questions

-Does TypeScript 5+ moduleResolution: 'bundler' automatically enable tree-shaking?
+Does TypeScript 5+ moduleResolution: "bundler" automatically enable tree-shaking?

 Can CommonJS modules ever be tree-shaken effectively?

-Does publishing with sigstore affect bundle optimization?
+Does publishing with npm provenance affect bundle optimization?